 2.1 How Cards Are Selected for Consideration

 Cards do not receive preferential treatment or placement based on advertising relationships.
 In our search for the best credit cards, we consider offers from both affiliate and non-affiliates and weigh them equally.
+Affiliate offers on our site are part of a paid advertising network.

 2.2 What Qualifies in Each Category